Australia’s coronavirus ‘dictator’ enforces a drastic lockdown. He’s still popular.

 When news of the protest was posted on social media an hour in advance, police swamped the area with officers on horseback and others wielding batons and thick plastic shields.

-As protesters yelled “freedom,” the police arrested 74 people and issued the equivalent of $200,000 in fines.
-“Protesting is stupid, protesting is selfish and protesting is dangerous,” Andrews said afterward.
+As protesters yelled “Freedom!” the police arrested 74 people and issued the equivalent of $200,000 in fines.
+“Protesting is stupid, protesting is selfish, and protesting is dangerous,” Andrews said afterward.

-“Are we in the hands of a mad man?” responded Chris Lucas, one of the city’s prominent restaurateurs, in an interview.
+“Are we in the hands of a madman?” responded Chris Lucas, one of the city’s prominent restaurateurs, in an interview.

 That evening, the rules were relaxed a little in response to an earlier decision.
 The curfew now begins an hour later at 9 p.m.
 People who live alone are allowed to designate another individual for brief social visits.

 But until Oct.
 26, most children will not be allowed to return to school, nor will adults be able to move freely.
-To meet that target, there will have to be fewer than five cases on average every day for two weeks, and fewer than five cases a day that can’t be traced to an existing outbreak over two weeks, under the Victorian government’s strategy to defeat the virus.
+To meet that target, there will have to be fewer than five cases on average every day for two weeks, and fewer than five cases a day that cannot be traced to an existing outbreak over two weeks, under the Victorian government’s strategy to defeat the virus.

 Nick Baker, a 43-year-old Melbourne resident and aviation-industry worker, said he supports the lockdown but is struggling with the lack of physical contact with friends or family, apart from his wife, Janis.